coder/ghostty-web/README.md

 `ghostty-web` is a web terminal developed for [mux](https://github.com/coder/mux) using [mux](https://github.com/coder/mux) that leverages [Ghostty's](https://github.com/ghostty-org/ghostty) terminal emulation core via WebAssembly.
-By leveraging Ghostty's production-tested VT100 parser and state machine, `ghostty-web` delivers fast, robust terminal emulation in the browser.
+Because it leans on Ghostty to handle the complexity of terminal emulation, `ghostty-web` can deliver fast, robust terminal emulation in the browser.
 The intent is for this project to become a drop-in replacement for xterm.js.
 If it's not obvious, this repo is currently under heavy development.